 Not only that but we’ve also added 200 trees to the park over the last year (2021 – 2022)

 We’re also busy behind the scenes growing plants – we grow all our own plants here at Hendra, you can spot them in our various floral displays around the park.
 Our gardening team are super busy keeping all the gardens tip top.
+In 2022 we won the Amberol Trophy for Best Floral Business Display from South West in Bloom.

 We’ve managed to reduce our general waste by 49% (2009 – 2019) with our recycling drive across the park, encouraging, reduce, reuse, recycle and free cycling points.
 If you have any items such as buckets and spades or bodyboards that you no longer need after your holiday, simply leave them in one of our freecycle point for another guest to use!